Outliers Detection in Networks with Missing Links: Introduction

 \subsection{Organisation of the paper}

-The rest of the paper is organized as follows.
+The rest of the paper is organised as follows.
 First, in Section \ref{subsec:notation}, we summarise notation used throughout this paper and, in Section \ref{subsec:model}, we introduce our model.
 Then, in Section \ref{subsec:algo}, we present a computationally efficient algorithm for detecting outliers and estimating the connection probabilities between inliers.
 We also provide theoretical guarantees on the speed of convergence of this algorithm.
 In Section \ref{subsec:error_bounds}, we provide bounds on the error of the outliers detection and on the error of the estimation of the connection probabilities between inliers.
 In Section \ref{section:simul}, we present numerical experiments which demonstrate the good empirical behaviour of our method, both in terms of outliers detection and in terms of prediction of the missing links.
+The method is implemented in the R \citep{R} package \href{https://cran.r-project.org/web/packages/gsbm/index.html}{\texttt{GSBM}} available on the Comprehensive R Archive Network.
 The proofs are relegated to the Appendix \ref{sec:proofs}.